Demi Rose: Early life and education

-Mawby was born on March 27, 1995, in Birmingham, England and went to John Willmott School for secondary school.
-She was also a student at Walsall College.
+Mawby was born on 27 March 1995 in Birmingham, England, and went to John Willmott School for secondary school.
+She was also a student at Walsall College studying beauty therapy.

 Career

-Mawby joined Instagram at age 18.
+Mawby originally grew popular on Myspace before joining Instagram at age 18.
 She has an account on OnlyFans, an internet content subscription service based in London.
-In May 2015, she performed as a model in DJ Khaled's song video, "How Many Times".
-She was briefly contracted with Taz's Angels, an American group of models, and left the group in November 2015 to return to the UK.
+In May 2015, she performed as a model in DJ Khaled's song video "How Many Times".
+She was briefly contracted with Taz's Angels, and left the group in November 2015 to return to the UK.

-Mawby has appeared in several magazines such as WorldStarHipHop, FHM, Nuts, Zoo, and others.
+Mawby has appeared in several nude magazines such as WorldStarHipHop, FHM, Nuts, Zoo, and others.
 She has landed the cover of Sixty6 magazine in December 2016.
 She is also a global ambassador of PrettyLittleThing, a UK-based fashion retailer.

+In 2017, Rose briefly began her stint as a DJ.
+She also considered starting an acting career.

 Personal life

-In 2016, Mawby was dating American rapper Tyga.
+In 2016, Mawby dated American rapper Tyga.
 Mawby's father, Barrie Mawby, died in October 2018 from cancer, and her mother, Christine Mawby, died from a stomach infection in June 2019.

-Mawby is bisexual, stating, "I went through a phase of liking girls more than guys.
+Mawby says she is bisexual, stating, "I went through a phase of liking girls more than guys.
 Now I'm more into guys.
 It just depends."